-Egypt, where students from far and wide follow the course in religion, Shariah (Islamic Law) and Fiqh (Jurisprudence), and highly qualified teachers and scribes are appointed for the purpose.
+Egypt, where students from far and wide follow the course in religion, Shariah (Islamic Law)

 The Mosque as a place for social gatherings

 Mosques were and still used for social gatherings, like courts of law, funeral prayers, wedding ceremonies, and other religious ceremonies and gatherings.
 That prolonged from the early models of mosques till the current contemporary models, considering that some functions moved to separate buildings like the courts of law, for example, yet still, mosques are acting as gathering places for Muslims, before and after prayers, and even happened during some political movements.